-TABLE 1 Baseline Utilisation: Service Data Sources
+TABLE 1 Baseline utilisation: service data sources

-Da Data Source
+Data s Hippocrates

-Service Estimated Age/ Utilisation Inclusion
+Service Estimated age/ sex profile Utilisation inclusion

-Sex Profile

-Residential Services NIDD, NPSDD KPI Yes - ID Only
+Residential services NIDD, NPSDD KPI Yes - ID only

-Respite Services NIDD, NPSDD KPI No
+Respite services NIDD, NPSDD KPI No

-Home Support NIDD, NPSDD KPI No
+Home support NIDD, NPSDD KPI No

-Personal Assistance NIDD, NPSDD KPI No
+Personal assistance NIDD, NPSDD KPI No

-Day Services NIDD, NPSDD KPI Yes - ID Only
+Day services NIDD, NPSDD KPI Yes - ID only

-Multidisciplinary Services NIDD NIDD No
+Multidisciplinary services NIDD NIDD No

-Rehabilitative Training OGS OGS Yes
+Rehabilitative training OGS OGS Yes

-With the exception of RT and multidisciplinary services, utilisation data, total number of users and total number of hours used, are sourced from the 2017 KPIs provided by the National Business Information Unit at the HSE.
-To generate an age and sex profile for these services which can be applied to the KPIs the NIDD and NPSDD service data are aggregated according to the KPI definitions as published in the HSE Disability Services Key Performance Indicator Metadata 2018 (5).
-Final service user age and sex profiles for each service are achieved by applying the age and sex distributions from the NIDD/NPSDD to the total number of users/hours reported in the KPIs.7 Rates per 1,000 population are then calculated using Census of Population figures and ESRI population estimates for intercensal years.
+With the exception of RT and multidisciplinary services; utilisation data, total number of users and total number of hours used are sourced from the 2017 KPIs provided by the National Business Information Unit at the HSE.
+To generate an age and sex profile for these services that can be applied to the KPIs, the NIDD and NPSDD service data are aggregated according to the KPI definitions as published in the HSE Disability Services Key Performance Indicator Metadata 2018 (HSE, 2018).
+Final service user age and sex profiles for each service are achieved by applying the age and sex distributions from the NIDD/NPSDD to the total number of users/hours reported in the KPIs.10 NIDD registrations per 1,000 population are calculated using Census of Population figures and ESRI population estimates for intercensal years.
+Rates of utilisation for individual services are calculated using the number of NIDD registrations as the denominator.

-In the case of multidisciplinary services where KPI data are not available, the NIDD is used to estimate the number of users for the ID population but no estimates were possible for the PSD population due to poor coverage.
+In the case of multidisciplinary services where KPI data are not available, the NIDD is used to estimate the number of users for the ID population, but no estimates were possible for the PSD population due to poor coverage.

-In addition to the baseline utilisation profile by age and sex additional analyses of the NIDD are undertaken in section 4, examining patterns of registrations and changes in service utilisation over time.
-Given the coverage issues with the NPSDD these comparative analyses were not undertaken for that dataset.
+In addition to the baseline utilisation profile by age and sex, additional analyses of the NIDD are undertaken in section 4, examining patterns of registrations and changes in service utilisation over time.
+Given the coverage issues with the NPSDD, these comparative analyses were not undertaken for that dataset.

-While privately funded service utilisation is not included in KPIs, as discussed in later sections, for the majority of disability services private provision does not appear to be a big component of total service provision.
+While privately funded service utilisation is not included in KPIs, as discussed in later sections, for most disability services private provision does not appear to be a big component of total service provision.

-NIDD - Findings
+4 NIDD - FINDINGS